stolostron/hypershift-addon-operator/docs/discovering_hostedclusters.md

 <img width="1645" alt="image" src="https://github.com/rokej/hypershift-addon-operator/assets/41969005/68fe947a-702c-4e24-a57c-2719b71eea5a">

-Setting `spec.importAsManagedCluster` to `true` can be automated by applying the following [policy](https://github.com/serngawy/policy-collection/blob/policy-mcehcp/community/CM-Configuration-Management/policy-mce-hcp-autoimport.yaml) to ACM.
+Setting `spec.importAsManagedCluster` to `true` can be automated by applying the following policy to ACM.
 This policy ensures that a DiscoveredCluster with type `MultiClusterEngineHCP` is set for auto-importing.
+Once this policy is applied, you need to set this policy's `remediationAction` to `ennforce` or alternatively, set `spec.remediationAction: enforce` before applying the policy.

 ```
 apiVersion: policy.open-cluster-management.io/v1